stereum-dev/ethereum2-docker-compose/compose-examples/multiclient-vouch-dirk/README.md

 For a full guide take a look at [this post on stereum.net](https://stereum.net/stake-on-multiple-clients/).

 ### (optional) Certificates
-There are pregenerated certificates to kickstart this installation faster for try-out.
+There are pre-generated certificates to kickstart this installation faster for try-out.
 However, it is **strongly** adviced to generate your own certificates especially for mainnet.
 Generate a client certificate for vouch and a server certificate for dirk.
 These certificates won't be accessible from outside, they are only visible to vouch and dirk.
 There are a number of ways to generate them, one way is the use of [easy-rsa](https://help.endian.com/hc/en-us/articles/360009201753-How-to-generate-and-import-CA-Server-and-Client-certificates-from-an-external-host).
 Copy the certificates to:

 **Vouch**
 * `./config/vouch/certs/ca.crt` CA public key of server certificate for **dirk**